Alexander Pagenstecher (zoologist)

-Heinrich Alexander Pagenstecher (18 March 1825, Elberfeld - 4 January 1889, Hamburg) was a German zoologist.
+Heinrich Alexander Pagenstecher (18 March 1825, Elberfeld - 4 January 1889, Hamburg) was a German surgeon and zoologist.
+He studied invertebrates, particularly the trematodes.

+Life and work

+Pagenstecher was born in Elberfeld, the son of medical doctor Carl Heinrich (1799-1869) and Julie (1802-1872) née Jung.
 He studied medicine at the universities of Göttingen, Heidelberg and Berlin and furthered his education in Paris.
 Following graduation, he worked as a general practitioner in his hometown of Elberfeld (1847), as a spa doctor in Salzbrunn (1848–49) and as a physician in Barmen (1849).
 In 1856 he obtained his habilitation for obstetrics at the University of Heidelberg.

-Because of a serious injury to two of his fingers, he considered himself unfit for surgery and obstetrics, and subsequently shifted his attention from medicine to zoology.
-In 1863 he was named an associate professor of zoology and paleontology as well as director of the zoological institute at Heidelberg, where in 1866, he attained a full professorship.
+Because of a serious injury to two of his fingers while practicing surgery, he considered himself unfit for surgery and obstetrics, and subsequently shifted his attention from medicine to zoology.
+In 1863, following the death of Heinrich Georg Bronn (1800–62), he was named an associate professor of zoology and paleontology as well as director of the zoological institute at Heidelberg, where in 1866, he attained a full professorship.
 In 1882 he was appointed director of the Natural History Museum in Hamburg.
+He studied trematodes, mites, parasitic worms, pearl production in mussels and wrote a four volume treatise on the development of organisms Allgemeine Zoologie oder Grundgesetze des thierischen Baues und Lebens (1875-1881).

-The herpetological species Pseudemoia pagenstecheri (southern grass tussock skink) is named in his honor.
+He married Eugine Aders (1829-1882) in 1850 and after her death he married Maria Olga Schwartze (1854–1928).
+The skink species Pseudemoia pagenstecheri (southern grass tussock skink) is named in his honor.